aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

-Annexed by Russia between 1865 and 1885, Turkmenistan became a Soviet republic in 1925.
-It achieved its independence upon the dissolution of the USSR in 1991.
-President NIYAZOV retains absolute control over the country and opposition is not tolerated.
-Extensive hydrocarbon/natural gas reserves could prove a boon to this underdeveloped country if extraction and delivery projects can be worked out.
+Annexed by Russia between 1865 and 1885, Turkmenistan became a Soviet republic in 1924.
+It achieved independence upon the dissolution of the USSR in 1991.
+Extensive hydrocarbon/natural gas reserves could prove a boon to this underdeveloped country if extraction and delivery projects were to be expanded.
+The Turkmenistan Government is actively seeking to develop alternative petroleum transportation routes to break Russia's pipeline monopoly.
+President for Life Saparmurat NIYAZOV died in December 2006, and Turkmenistan held its first multi-candidate presidential electoral process in February 2007.
+Gurbanguly BERDIMUHAMMEDOV, a former NIYAZOV aide, emerged as the country's new president.

 People Turkmenistan